Genre: Fighting Developer: Micronet Publisher: Bignet Players: 1-2 Released: 1992

 I have to be straight up about fighters: they aren’t my favourite genre.
 I certainly enjoy them more than puzzle games and point-and-click adventures but pretty much anything else is preferred.
 As far as 2D fighters go, I may only like a bit of Mortal Kombat and some Street Fighter, but I still know what to look for in a good one.
 When picking up Black Hole Assault, I couldn’t even tell what genre it was.
 The screen shots on the back aren’t much help, and the front cover suggests some sort of action game with giant robots.
 Unless you know beforehand, it actually takes quite a while to find out what sort of game it is.
 The opening movie still suggests some sort of action shooter, and it is not until you actually start the game that you know you are playing a 2D fighter.

 The initial presentation of Black Hole Assault is fantastic, especially so for its time.
 The game starts with an impressive, detailed opening scene complete with some good voice work and animations that explain the setting.
-Set in the 2160 A.D., events take place after a war with aliens known as the Akirov, where resources are getting scarce, and humans have began exploring the solar system to search for more.
+Set in the 2160 A.D., events take place after a war with aliens known as the Akirov, where resources are getting scarce, and humans have begun exploring the solar system to search for more.
 On one of these missions some probes are attacked and destroyed by the Akirov, and it is then that humanity realizes it again has to defend Earth from invasion.
 This defense is done through the use of Cybernetic Anthropomorphic Machines (C.A.M.s), which are adapted from alien technology and used for Earth’s defense.
 A plot like this with some slick anime style cut scenes and some memorable CD quality tunes all sounds full of potential, until you get to the game itself.

 Black Hole Assault’s story is of course just an excuse for giant robots to fight each other, and that is certainly no bad thing or shouldn’t be.
 After getting through the opening movie, title options, the next movie and then finally to the game, I was expecting something really special.
 This expectation vanished the instant I got to a screen with only two very similar robots (one is blue and one is red; I like blue so that’s what I chose).
 The visuals and the presentation take a serious drop the instant you start the game.
-The characters with the exception of a few enemy robots are very simply drawn and have limited movement animation.
+The characters, except for a few enemy robots, are very simply drawn and have limited movement animation.
 The backgrounds are generally very bland, taking on the look of different planets in the solar system such as Venus and Mars.
 With the exception of some limited weather effects, there isn’t much happening on the screen apart from the two awkward-looking robots.
 The bottom screen has some health and power bars, along with the time limit like most fighters and that’s about it.

 The simplistic in-game presentation could more easily be forgiven if the gameplay was top notch but it unfortunately isn’t.
 The characters have punch, kick and throw for A, B and C. Each character has a power move that can be used with the A button when the power bar is up, most powers being a similar energy blast.
 Apart from that you are left to jump kicking, sliding and most of this can be done either crouching, jumping or standing.
 Even for someone who shuns too many complicated moves in a fighter this is disastrously simplistic.
 The game amusingly included a short tutorial detailing the games limited moves and showing exactly where you have to press on the control to do each one.